Rossendale Client’s Slipping Accident At A Well-Known Bakers

 She had a very long road to recovery and had to undergo several operations.

 Occupiers of shops and supermarkets (and other buildings open to the public) have a legal duty to take care for the safety of visitors.
 (Occupiers’ Liability Act 1957)

 It was clear that bakers were in breach of their duty in this case.

 The entrance to the shop was sloping, slippery and dangerous.

-Diane brought a claim in the county court on her behalf.
+So we brought a claim in the county court on Vanessa’ behalf.

-We then negotiated a final settlement of over £100,000 for Miss Morton.
+We then helped Vanessa reach a final settlement of over £100,000.